freeman-jiang/eth-rps/README.md

 We have a `requestRefund()` function that allows players to request a refund at any point as long as the game is not completed.
 This will transfer the bets back to the players and set the game state to `4` to signify cancellation.
-Note that depending on the progress of the game, the second player may not have joined yet and in that case, the function will only refund to the first player.
+Note that depending on the progress of the game, the second player may not have joined yet and in that case, the function will only refund the first player.

 #### Security and re-entrancy protection

 Because the transfer of funds back to the players requires an external call, it is prone to re-entrancy attacks.
-The two functions that transfer funds are `_determineWinner()` which is called once both players have verified their choice, and `requestRefund()` which is called when either player requests a refund.
+The two functions that transfer funds are `_determineWinner()`—which is called once both players have verified their choice— and `requestRefund()`, which is called when either player requests a refund.

 To prevent these attacks, we implement the check-effects-interaction pattern for each of these functions.
 At the beginning of the function, we have a guard check that requires the game to be in a state that allows the funds to be transferred.